wandevs/wandevs.org/docs/ethereum-inbound-revoke.md

   // Get the raw revoke tx
   const revokeTx = cctx.buildRevokeTx(opts);
-  revokeTx.nonce = web3eth.utils.toHex(txCount);

-  // Sign and send the tx
-  const transaction = new EthTx(revokeTx);
-  transaction.sign(ethPrivateKey);
-  const serializedTx = transaction.serialize().toString('hex');

-  // Send the revoke transaction on Ethereum return web3eth.eth.sendSignedTransaction('0x' + serializedTx);
+  // Send the revoke transaction on Ethereum const receipt = await utils.sendRawEthTx(web3eth, revokeTx, opts.from, ethPrivateKey)

+  console.log('Revoke sent:', receipt);
 }
 ```

-Like with the `sendLock` and `sendRedeem` functions, the `sendRevoke` function
+Like with the `sendLock` and `sendRedeem` functions, our `sendRevoke` function
-uses WanX to build the revoke transaction, signs and serializes the
+uses WanX to build the revoke transaction, and then uses the helper function to
-transaction, and then sends the serialized transaction to the network.
+sign and send the transaction to the network.

 Go ahead and run the script.